aws-samples/eks-workshop-developers/website/docs/containers/python/multiarchitecture-image.md

 Platforms: linux/amd64, linux/amd64/v2, linux/amd64/v3, linux/arm64, linux/riscv64, linux/ppc64le, linux/s390x, linux/386, linux/mips64le, linux/mips64, linux/arm/v7, linux/arm/v6
 ```

+> Note: There is no direct equivalent for `buildx` using Finch.
+You can target a set of platforms though.
+>The `finch build` command allows targeting different platforms via the `--platform` flag, similar to buildx.
+You can build binaries for Linux, macOS, and Windows on AMD64 or ARM architectures.
+For example: `finch build --platform=amd64,arm64 .` to target both AMD and ARM architectures.

 ## 3. Pushing the Image to Amazon ECR

 Next, build and push the images for your web service by running the following commands:

 ```bash
 docker buildx use webBuilder
 docker buildx build --platform linux/amd64,linux/arm64 -t ${AWS_ACCOUNT_ID}.dkr.ecr.${AWS_REGION}.amazonaws.com/fastapi-microservices:${IMAGE_VERSION} . --push
 ```

 This builds Docker images based on the Dockerfile instructions and pushes them to your ECR repository.
 The expected output should look like this :

 ```bash
 [+] Building 305.4s (30/30) FINISHED
  => [internal] load build definition from Dockerfile                                                                       0.1s